MatthewRudolph/Airy-Nhibernate-Extensions/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/x9ed1fnac4pllcd7/branch/dev?svg=true&passingText=dev%20-%20passing&failingText=dev%20-%20failing&pendingText=dev%20-%20pending)](https://ci.appveyor.com/project/MatthewRudolph/airy-nhibernate-extensions/branch/dev)

 ## About ##
-Provides Noda Time support for NHibernate.
+Seperate libraries that provide Noda Time and Noda Money support for NHibernate.
 NHibenrate Custom UserType and Custom CompositeUserType implementations of the NodaTime classes and structures.
+NHibenrate Custom CompositeUserType implementations of the NodaMoney classes and structures.
-Allows the use of the Noda Time classes and structures in Domain or POCO objects when using NHibernate for data access.
+Allows the use of the Noda Time and Noda Money classes and structures in Domain or POCO objects when using NHibernate for data access.

 ## Features ##
 ### Supported Databases ###